Doctor of Philosophy in Music

-The Doctor of Philosophy (PhD) programme suits students wanting to study musicology, ethnomusicology, music theory, music education, music therapy, performance, and composition (including sonic arts) at the highest academic level.
+The Doctor of Philosophy (PhD) programme with the NZ School of Music suits students wanting to study musicology, ethnomusicology, music theory, music education, music therapy, performance, and composition (including sonic arts) at the highest academic level.

 This degree is based on research and the preparation of a thesis carried out under supervision.
 The research is articulated through a substantial written thesis that engages with the breadth and depth of current scholarly discourse on the topic, and may also include a portfolio of compositions and/or performances.

 During your first year of enrolment, your programme of study may, with approval, include a course or courses related to the development of your full research proposal but shall not normally exceed 60 points in total.
 In cases where this is a condition of your acceptance into the PhD programme there will be no tuition fees incurred and a minimum grade of B+ will be required to be considered for confirmation to full registration.

 To enter the PhD programme you must have completed a Master of Music (MMus) or equivalent with First or Second Class Honours (Merit or Distinction).
 In certain circumstances it is possible for a candidate to begin a Master's degree and upgrade to a PhD before submission.
 In exceptional circumstances, a student with a Bachelor of Music with First Class Honours or Second Class Honours Division 1 or equivalent may be considered.

 Applicants intending to include composition must submit an acceptable portfolio of compositions or sound-based works, as appropriate.
 Applicants intending to include performance must also pass an audition.
 All prospective PhD students must demonstrate advanced research and writing skills, through the submission of an extended sample of academic writing (around 2,000 words).